Pixum1/GPR5300_GraphicsEngine/README.md

     - WASD, Space & Ctrl to move
     - Hold right mouse button to look around
     - Scroll mousewheel to change movement speed
-    - Escape to close the program
+    - Escape to close the application

     - Press '1' to change rasterizerstate
     - Hold '2' to rotate all objects